-No one was born gay; there is no third sex and there is no orientation besides heterosexual; therefore, everyone, including those who later “come-out” as gay, were born either male or female – and heterosexual.
-Now, along the way, usually beginning in childhood, that biological Truth becomes chipped away in our psyche.
-For instance, typically in a boy who later becomes a gay man, there is a serious disconnect with the father figure resulting in an intense feeling of rejection and alienation.* At this point – the first instances of same-sex attraction enter the memory, but we can neither understand nor process them; later, typically after experiencing a further rejection – in this case, from peers, we begin to homoeroticize the emotional loss and that estrangement from male love twists into something sexual; and – ultimately, we begin to accept them; in my life, this happened in my early teens when I read a biography of my hero James Dean that described his apparent bisexuality and or more predominant homosexuality.
-I thought to myself: “He was rather manly, if it was okay for him then it’s alright for me.”
-Something clicked in me – and I admitted, initially only to myself: that I was gay.
+No one was born gay.
+There is no third sex and there is no orientation besides heterosexual; therefore, everyone, including those who later “come out” as gay, were born either male or female as well as heterosexual.
+Now, along the way, usually beginning in childhood, that biological truth becomes chipped away in our psyche.
+For instance, in a boy who later becomes a gay man, there is typically a serious disconnect with the father figure, male peers, and masculinity resulting in an intense feeling of rejection and alienation.
+At this point, the first instances of same-sex attraction enter the memory, but we can neither fully understand nor accurately process them at the time.
+Later, sometimes after experiencing further rejection – in this case from peers – we begin to homoeroticize the emotional loss, and that estrangement from male love twists into something sexual, and ultimately, we begin to accept them.
+In my life, this happened in my early teens when I read a biography of my hero James Dean that described his apparent bisexuality or more predominant homosexuality.
+I thought to myself, He was rather manly; if it was okay for him, then it’s okay for me.
+Something clicked in me, and I admitted, initially only to myself, that I was gay.
 It can happen that quickly and that easily.
-Finally, I “came-out” as an exercise in “self-acceptance” and personal honesty.
+For others, the process is more strained.
+Finally, I decisively “came out” as an exercise in “self-acceptance” and personal honesty.
 I was letting go of the “shame.”
 Only what shame was I attempting to banish from my life?
-The shame of being gay or the more truthful shame still buried inside me: that I had been hurt; and hurt deeply.
-But, I couldn’t even begin to go to that dark place because the orientation had now locked me into position: as a gay man.
-I was basing everything on a supposition – on who I thought I was
+The shame of being gay or the more truthful shame still buried inside me – that I had been hurt, and hurt deeply.
+But I couldn’t even begin to go to that dark place, because the orientation had now locked me into position: I was a gay man.
+I based everything on a supposition – on who I thought I was.